chenglou/react-motion/README.md

 });
 ```

-### `constants`
+### `presets`
-Some tasteful, commonly used spring constants you can plug into your `endValue` like so: `{val: 10, config: constants.wobbly}`.
+Some tasteful, commonly used spring presets you can plug into your `endValue` like so: `{val: 10, config: presets.wobbly}`.
 [See here](https://github.com/chenglou/react-motion/blob/372446fc8679dcdbf4de2e983d53709ab40ce88c/src/constants.js).

 ### Little Extras
 _(You might not need this until later on.)_